5ouma/dotfiles/README.md

 -   Being able to open the file even buffer is editing
 -   Show typing command to status
 -   Turn off the beep sound
+-   Unlimited undo
+-   Share clipboard with OS
+-   Click to move the cursor

 ### Appearance